A 5-day road trip itinerary for the Great Ocean Road

 Pure bliss.

-Just before we hopped on the M1 for the final hour drive back to Melbourne we diverted onto the two most beautiful of roads down to Bells Beach Lookout and Southside beach lookout.
+Just before we hopped on the M1 for the final hour drive back to Melbourne, we diverted onto the two most beautiful roads down to Bells Beach Lookout and Southside Beach Lookout.
 The roads were Jarosite road and Bells Boulevard.
 This was the straightest and most epic of drives that led you right out to the ocean on both occasions…

 Cameras at the ready for these ones!

 And that was our absolutely stunning 5-day Great Ocean Road trip!
-I hope my itinerary has assisted you in mapping out your adventure!
+I hope my Great Ocean Road itinerary has helped you map out your adventure!

 Have you done a Great Ocean Road trip?